 Observer (Adelaide, SA : 1905 - 1931), Saturday 15 June 1907, page 30

+Although he was not directly engaged in fishing, he was never so happy as when busy mending nets or looking after other parts of the tackle.
 Henry was renowned as a raconteur telling tales of hazardous fishing trips across Backstairs Passage to Kangaroo Island.

 Henry and Mary had ten children, and some 23 grand children:

-Jane Caroline Shannon
+Jane Caroline (Shannon)

-Mary Jane Bird
+Mary Jane (Bird)

 Henry Rumbelow Jnr

-Thora Blanche
+Thora Blanche (Langeluddecke)

 Lester Malen Rumbelow